openebs/website/website/src/blogs/2018-10-07-using-openebs-for-running-kubernetes-stateful-applications-on-aws-instance-store-disks.md

 *Now you have deployed OpenEBS with AWS local disk in your k8s environment.
 You will see the advantages of both low latency local disk use and fault-tolerant architecture ensured by OpenEBS.*

 Hopefully, this helps you to better understand the benefits of using OpenEBS on top of AWS.
-Thank you for reading and please provide any feedback below or via twitter — @ranjithr005
+Thank you for reading and please provide any feedback below or via Twitter — @ranjithr005